BlueSCSI/BlueSCSI-v2/README.md

 Major changes from BlueSCSI and SCSI2SD include:

-* Separation of platform-specific functionality to separate file to ease porting.
+* Separation of platform-specific functionality to separate directory to ease porting.
 * Ported to GD32F205.
 * Removal of Arduino core dependency, as it was not currently available for GD32F205.
 * Buffered log functions.
-* Direct streaming between SD card and SCSI for slightly improved performance.
+* Simultaneous transfer between SD card and SCSI for improved performance.